glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Effect on API resilience

-Adding a `TriviallyDestroyable` constraint on a generic type will not cause an ABI break.
+Adding a `BitwiseCopyable` constraint on a generic type will not cause an ABI break.
 As with any protocol, the additional constraint can cause a source break for users.

 ## Alternatives considered

 Herein lies some modifications or additions left out of this proposal.

-### Require direct conformance to `TriviallyDestroyable`
+### Require direct conformance to `BitwiseCopyable`

-One solution to the Source Compatability problem described earlier is to disallow retroactive conformances to `TriviallyDestroyable` for types defined in a different module, even if they are non-resilient.
+One solution to the Source Compatability problem described earlier is to disallow retroactive conformances to `BitwiseCopyable` for types defined in a different module, even if they are non-resilient.

-In addition, various levels of relaxed checking for retroactive conformances, like an `@unchecked TriviallyDestroyable`, might be worth considering to allow clients to adopt the protocol when they are reasonably sure it is correct.
+In addition, various levels of relaxed checking for retroactive conformances, like an `@unchecked BitwiseCopyable`, might be worth considering to allow clients to adopt the protocol when they are reasonably sure it is correct.

 <!--